Current Issue: Patterns of Violence

-The study guides and lesson plans integrate Bible study, prayer, and worship to explore the role of generosity in our discipleship.
+The study guides and lesson plans integrate Bible study, prayer, and worship to explore the role of patience in our discipleship.
 The guides can be used in a series or individually.
 You may download and reproduce them for personal or group use.

 Hymns and Worship Service